ineiti/fledger/flmodules/src/flo/README.md

 ```
 - Flo - Updates
-  - Has
   - Time
   - Data | ACE: replaces previous Data or ACE
   - Proof of condition: will probably need to include all the parents
     ACEs, or at least a proof from the Ledger that all is OK
 ```

 ## Access Control Element (ACE)